Chizuk Amuno Foundation

 Your IRA or retirement plan can be subject to high estate and income taxes.
 Consider using these assets first to benefit your synagogue.

-You are invited to call the Advancement Office for additional information about the Chizuk Amuno Foundation: 410/486-6400.
+You are invited to call Glenn Easton for additional information about the Chizuk Amuno Foundation: 410/486-6400.